CALL FOR ART

 HOW TO APPLY

 Three-dimensional installation work is encouraged.
-If chosen, beware that installation dates are Monday, December 18th and Tuesday, December 19th, 2017, between the hours of 11:00AM - 5:00PM.
+If chosen, beware that installation dates are Wednesday, December 26th through Friday, December 28th, 2018.
 If installation artwork is chosen by the juror the artist must be available during install dates.

 Video links should be provided on the entry form for each work in the VIDEO URL section, and should link directly to online or downloadable content that does NOT require a login, password or membership to view.
 These may be in the form of Youtube, Vimeo, Dropbox, or other similar links.
 Effort should be made to eliminate confusion or extraneous information that may interfere with the juror viewing of the work.